ibm-cloud-docs/codeengine/cmd_defs.md

 :   Required.
 The name of the persistent data store.
 Use a name that is unique within the project.
 This value is *required*.

 `--cos-bucket-location`, `--cos-loc`
-:   Required.
-The location of the COS bucket.
+:   The location of the COS bucket.
 This value is *optional*.

 `--quiet`, `-q`
 :   Specify this option to reduce the output of the command.
 This value is *optional*.
 The default value is `false`.